Rudy Vallée: Radio and film

 When Vallée took his contractual vacations from his national radio show in 1937, he insisted his sponsor hire Louis Armstrong as his substitute.

-In 1929 Vallée made his first feature film, The Vagabond Lover, for RKO Radio.
+This was the first instance of an African-American hosting a national radio program.
+Vallée wrote the introduction for Armstrong's 1936 book Swing That Music.

+In 1929, Vallée made his first feature film, The Vagabond Lover, for RKO Radio.
+His first films were made to cash in on his singing popularity.
+While his initial performances were rather wooden, his acting greatly improved in the late 1930s and 1940s, and by the time he began working with Preston Sturges in the 1940s, he had become a successful comedic supporting player.
+He appeared opposite Claudette Colbert in Sturges's 1942 screwball comedy The Palm Beach Story.
+Other films in which he appeared include I Remember Mama, Unfaithfully Yours and The Bachelor and the Bobby-Soxer.

 In 1955, Vallée was featured in Gentlemen Marry Brunettes, co-starring Jane Russell, Alan Young, and Jeanne Crain.
+The production was filmed on location in Paris.
+The film was based on the Anita Loos novel that was a sequel to her acclaimed Gentlemen Prefer Blondes.
+Gentlemen Marry Brunettes was popular throughout Europe at the time and was released in France as A Paris Pour les Quatre ("Paris for the Four"), and in Belgium as Tevieren Te Parijs.

 Vallée performed on Broadway as J.B.
 Biggley in the 1961 musical How to Succeed in Business Without Really Trying and reprised the role in the 1967 film version.
-He appeared in the 1960s Batman television series as the villain Lord Marmaduke Ffogg and in the Night Gallery episode "Marmalade Wine" in 1971 as a vindictive surgeon.
+He appeared in the 1960s Batman television show as the villain Lord Marmaduke Ffogg and in 1971 as a vindictive surgeon in the Night Gallery episode "Marmalade Wine".

 Vallee-Video

 From 1948 to 1952, Vallée owned Vallee-Video, a television production company formed in the early days of national TV broadcasts.
 The company was incorporated on April 3, 1948.
 Vallée made 16mm film shorts for television, including These Foolish Things and Under a Campus Moon, in which he appeared himself.
 Ed Wynn, Pinky Lee, Buddy Lester and Cyril Smith also appeared in Vallee-Video productions.
 Comedy sequences in the productions featured dubbed-in laughter.

 In 1949, Vallee-Video produced one of the first cartoon shows on television, Tele-Comics.

 Vallee-Video's breakthrough in 1952 would have been a 15-minute television show based on the Dick Tracy comic strip starring Vallée's friend Ralph Byrd, who played the character in four successful Dick Tracy theatrical serials from 1937 to 1941.
 Vallée sold the show as a pilot to NBC.
 Vallée and Byrd also worked on a proposed radio show based on the comic strip Hawkshaw the Detective.
-Byrd died in August 1952, bringing the Dick Tracy production to a halt, and ending for Vallee-Video.
+However, Byrd died in August 1952, bringing the Dick Tracy production to a halt, and spelling the end for Vallee-Video.

 Personal life

-Vallée was a Republican who strongly supported Richard Nixon's 1968 presidential campaign.
-He noted that he had donated money to it and had urged Reader's Digest magazine to reprint Nixon's article "Cuba, Castro and JFK," originally published in November 1964.

-Vallée maintained an estate at Kezar Lake in Maine.